 Letters of Recommendation

 Most colleges require at least one recommendation from a school official, and many require more than that.
 The “school recommendation” is written by your college counselors.
 Additional recommendations usually need to be from teachers at EPS.
-In addition, letters may be sought from current or former employers, church or other civic organization leaders, or even alumni of the particular college.
-The two main criteria in a useful letter are that the writer knows you well and can add information otherwise not included to your file.
-Recommendation writers know you well enough to be able to highlight your strengths.
-A description of each type of recommendation follows including guidelines to help with their completion.
+In addition, letters may be sought from current or former employers, coaches, church or other civic organization leaders, or even alumni of the particular college.
+The main criteria in a useful letter are that the writer knows you well and they can add information not already included in your file.

-Many colleges require additional letters from teachers.
+Many colleges require additional recommendation letters from teachers.
 The purpose of these letters is to describe you as a student, and specifically how you perform and contribute to the classroom environment.
 Colleges read these letters to understand who you are in the classroom—not for holistic knowledge of you as a person.

-Consider carefully which teachers (generally limited to 11th or 12th grade) best know you as a student.
+Consider carefully which teachers (generally limited to those who taught you in 11th or 12th grade) best know you as a student.
 A good teacher recommendation need not come from the course in which you received your highest marks.
 Teachers who have seen your best effort and can vouch for your abilities and attitude in the classroom are the best choices to write for you.